rehbergT/zeroSum/README.md

 We provide R functions for exporting all necessary files for the standalone HPC version and for importing the generated results.

 Open a terminal and create an empty folder.
 Change the working directory to the created folder.
-As shown above, load <em>zeroSum</em> and the example data:
+Load <em>zeroSum</em> and the example data:

     library(zeroSum)
     set.seed(1)